 School communities are integrated partnerships with the school site staff, families, students and all other stakeholders.
-This sense of connection creates a safe place for all learners and stakeholders to affirm individual strengths, celebrate character, provide academic support through mentorship and internship, promote unity and better decision making through the implementation of restorative justice practices.
+This sense of connection creates a safe place for all learners and stakeholders to affirm individual strengths, celebrate character, provide academic support, promote unity and better decision making through the implementation of restorative justice practices.
 Additionally, community cultivates identity and gives each member a sense of belonging and pride.
-MPS utilizes home visits, student surveys, instructional field trips, life skills classes and coaching to support our overall community-based goals.
+MPS utilizes home visits, student surveys, instructional field trips, character education lessons and social emotional development to support our overall community-based goals.
 We work with community partners to establish mentoring relationships and other social capital to support our students' development of personal and academic networks for long-term resilience and connection.